tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Final_Update.md

 My left ankle’s concerning new geography confirmed the shock’s usefulness.
 A thin line of tented skin now wrapped around its curvature, looking like there was a garter snake slithering just under the surface of my skin, progress halted right as it was rounding the corner on its way to my foot.

-I took a swig of vodka, applied a smear of antiseptic cream to one side of the parasite, directly above the ball of my ankle, and made my first incision.
+I took a swig of vodka, applied a smear of antiseptic cream to one side of the parasite directly above the ball of my ankle, and made my first incision.
 As I dug through skin, I could feel the God Thread vibrating, but I couldn’t see an iridescent gleam.
 Pain began to incite frenzy, and my cuts became wild.
 The more I gave in to the frenzy, the more I could ignore the pain.
 I wanted the damn thing out of me at any cost.

 When the blood loss transitioned from intermittent sprays to a steady ooze, concern broke through my hysteria, and I dropped the knife onto the makeshift surgical field next to me.
 I had broken something important, apparently.
 Dabbing away the gore, the source of the leak became clear - the blade had sliced into a vein.
 I rotated my head around the injury to assess whether it was completely severed or just damaged.